Printed on 6/29/2026

 Disclaimer: This tool is for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about your health.

-Assess independence in six basic activities of daily living using the Katz Index.
+Assess independence in six basic activities of daily living with the Katz ADL Index.
 Scores range from 0 (dependent) to 6 (fully independent).